Ryan McMahon Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

+- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.

-- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.17).
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.17).

-- Marlins pitchers combine to rank 14th in baseball in home runs given up (110 total, 1.1 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs allowed (111 total, 1.1 per game).

-- Cueto (0-1) takes the mound for the Marlins to make his second start of the season.

-- In his last appearance -- in relief on Sunday -- the right-hander tossed three scoreless innings against the Baltimore Orioles while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.